-The Board is recommending electing seven persons to the Board.
+The Board has fixed the number of directors for election at the Meeting at six directors.
+The Board is recommending electing six persons to the Board.
 Each of our directors is elected each year at the annual general meeting and holds office until the next annual general meeting, unless that director resigns or until that director sooner ceases to hold office.
-Effective at the Meeting, the Board fixed the number of directors of the Company at seven.
-For further information on each nominee, see the section on page 12 entitled "Election of Directors".
+For further information on each nominee, see the section on page 10 entitled "Election of Directors".